HalvardBariller/MVA/Time_Series/README.md

 # Machine Learning for Time Series

 This folder contains the different assignments required as part of the *Machine Learning for Time Series* course given by the Pr.
-Laurent OUDRE.
+Laurent OUDRE. <br>
 All labs were done with Farah ELLOUZE.

 ## [Lab 1: Pattern Recognition & Detection, Feature Extraction & Selection](https://github.com/HalvardBariller/MVA/tree/main/Time_Series/HW1)